 - Counts of HTTP request types

-- Counts of established and timed-out transactions
+- Counts of established and timed-out requests

 - Average response time

-- Counts of transaction response times
+- Counts of request response times

 Note that this web probe does not handle encrypted HTTPS traffic.

-HTTP trace, or server web remote capture, is no silver bullet, local bandwidth utilization is higher because network transactions are analyzed in real-time, however, when compared to code-level APM agents, the agent capture consumption of CPU load and memory utilization are negligible.
+HTTP trace, or server web remote capture, is no silver bullet, local bandwidth utilization is higher because network requests are analyzed in real-time, however, when compared to code-level APM agents, the agent capture consumption of CPU load and memory utilization are negligible.

 Also note that ServicePilot Windows Agent cannot capture traffic on Windows loopback interfaces.